benxiao/tcli/README.md

 # tcli
 * turn any of your python module into a cli tool
-* save your chores to turn your functions into cli tool with library like click in most caes.
+* save your chores to turn your functions into cli tool with library like click in most cases.

 ## Usecases
 ### execute a function in a module